 In Russia, Poland and other Eastern European countries, making coffee by the steeping method is taken to an extreme of simplicity, and the problem of removing the grinds is not solved, but ignored.
 In Poland during my childhood, I remember adults simply placing the coffee in tall transparent glasses, pouring boiling water over it, and simply waiting for the grinds to settle.

-Did You Know?
-The Most Expensive Coffee in the World Comes from Civet Droppings.
+Kopi Luwak: The Most Expensive Coffee in the World

-The most expensive coffee in the world is Kopi Luwak, selling at between $100-$600 per pound.
-The preparation method is highly unusual, the coffee beans are collected from the droppings of a civet, which feeds on coffee cherries.
+The most expensive coffee in the world is Kopi Luwak, selling at between $100 and $600 per pound.
+The preparation method is highly unusual, as the coffee beans are collected from the droppings of a civet, which feeds on coffee cherries.

 Proponents of kopi luwak claim that the coffee is superior because the civets select the best berries to eat, and because the beans are fermented in their digestive system before processing, which makes them less acidic.
 Professional coffee tasters, however, generally think the civet droppings coffee is quite stale and has no body.

-The Italians were probably the first Europeans to come in contact with coffee, the city of Venice was a hub of trade with Arabs.
-The main object of the trade were spices, from India and Southeast Asia, which made Venice fabulously rich, but coffee was also exchanged.
+The Italians were probably the first Europeans to come in contact with coffee, as the city of Venice was a hub of trade with Arabs.
+The main object of the trade was spices, from India and Southeast Asia, which made Venice fabulously rich, but coffee was also exchanged.

-This method produces a layer of emulsified aromatic oil foam on top of the coffee, that is known as the crema.
+This method produces a layer of emulsified aromatic oil foam on top of the coffee, known as the crema.

 Espresso is the base of many different drinks served in coffee chains, these include:

-- Latte- espresso with a large amount of milk (usually 3-5x more than the coffee) with a little bit of foam floated on top.
+- Latte: Espresso with a large amount of milk (usually 3 to 5 times more than the coffee) with a little bit of foam floating on top.

-- Americano- espresso diluted with a large quantity of boiling water, giving it the same strength, but different flavour, to drip coffee.
-Apparently the name comes from the coffee American soldiers like having in Italy during WW2.
+- Americano: Espresso diluted with a large quantity of boiling water, giving it the same strength, but a different flavour, to drip coffee.
+Apparently, the name comes from the coffee American soldiers liked having in Italy during WW2.